 - People having bifocals from before.

-- People having tried progressive lens yet failed in adapting them
+- People having tried progressive lens yet failed in getting used to them.

 - Need an appealing substitute to glasses devoid of undergoing refractive surgery.